infinum/ios-viper-xcode-templates/README.md

 * *LoginPresenter* communicates with *LoginInteractor* via a *LoginInteractorInterface* protocol
 * *LoginPresenter* communicates with *LoginWireframe* via a *LoginWireframeInterface* protocol

-The communication between most components of a module is done via protocols to ensure scoping of concearns and testability.
-Only the Wireframe communicates directlly with the Presenter since it actually instantiates the Presenter, Interactor and View and connects the three via dependancy injection.
+The communication between most components of a module is done via protocols to ensure scoping of concerns and testability.
+Only the Wireframe communicates directly with the Presenter since it actually instantiates the Presenter, Interactor and View and connects the three via dependency injection.

 Now let's take a look at the references logic.